 The Sports Management concentration in the Business Management major is designed for students who wish to be trained in the basic principles of business administration, but through the lens of sports.
 The program is meant to have general management application, with all skills transferable, but with examples and applications drawn from the world of sports.
 More specifically, the concentration helps prepare students for careers in team organizations, athletic foundations, media, professional services (such as event planning), and facility management.

 Programs in the Business Administration Division are accredited by the International Accreditation Council for Business Education (I.A.C.B.E.).
-IACBE, 11374 Strang Line Road, Lenexa, KS 66215 www.iacbe.org

 Summary of Requirements: Sports Management